zacbrannelly/UnityChatScript/README.md

 # Unity ChatScript Plugin
-Native plugin for Unity to use ChatScript
+Native plugin for Unity to use ChatScript.
+The native `chatscript.dll` has been compiled from [this](https://github.com/zacbrannelly/ChatScript) fork of `ChatScript`

 ## Requirements
 - Only built to work on Windows 64bit